wasmerio/wasmer-pack/doc/tutorial/01-hello-world.md

 wit-bindgen = "0.1.0"
 ```

-This all looks correct, so let's actually publish the package.
+This all looks correct, so let's actually publish the package!

 ```console
 $ cargo wapm
 ```

+## Using the Package

 ---